arif-md/rap-infra/README.md

-# Initialize, provision resources and deploy app to Azure using AZD
+# Provision the infrastructure and deploy the services.
 ## Prerequisites
 * Install AZD client